 Annually, the NBAC co-chairs conduct a review of the committee's membership, activities, and domain maturity.

-NIEM’s new NIEM Business Architecture Committee (NBAC) International Tiger Team officially launched with a kick-off meeting on Feb 17, 2016.
-The International Tiger Team will work collaboratively to identify and define the unique information sharing needs of the international NIEM community, with efforts to:
+The NBAC International Tiger Team kicked off its 2018 session with a meeting on May 17, 2018.
+Since 2016, the International Tiger Team has worked collaboratively to identify and define the unique information sharing needs of the international NIEM community, focusing on:

-- Shape NIEM’s approach to data sharing across international boundaries
+- Shaping NIEM’s approach to data sharing across international boundaries

-- Create an additive update to NIEM Core that leverages the EU core models
+- Creating an additive update to NIEM Core that leverages the EU core models

 Observers and invited participants from all communities are always encouraged to actively contribute to the NBAC by sharing their expertise and recommendations.
 Contact us if you are interested in observing or learning more about the NBAC!